 Since we are bombarded with a multitude of stimuli, we’ve become extremely selective about what we give our attention to and what we choose to read or discard.
-According to the Direct Marketing Association research, a response rate for a piece of direct mail that we receive from a company that we know is only 18.4 percent.
+According to the Direct Marketing Association research, the response rate for a piece of direct mail that we receive from a company that we know is only 18.4 percent.
 The response rate is only 4.4 percent for mail from unknown organizations.
 If only the familiarity factor by itself can triple the response, imagine what you can achieve with personalized direct mail.
 To give you an idea of the personalization impact, consider some of the stats compiled by Handwrytten:

 • Sixty-four percent of Americans prefer handwritten communication to electronic forms.

 • Handwritten envelopes are 300 percent more likely to be opened compared to printed envelopes.

 Now that you have the facts, let’s examine the exact reasons behind personalization effectiveness.
 Understanding how it works and why it makes customers respond will make it clear how to use these tools for your marketing campaigns.

 As multiple studies report, people feel special when they receive a personalized piece of mail and pay more attention to such correspondence.
 When you use a person’s name in a conversation, you increase your chances of that person connecting with you.
 The same is true for direct mail.
 When people see their names in a letter, for example, they feel an affinity with the sender and are more willing to respond.